hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

-# Corda Enterprise Charts
+# Corda Enterprise Helm Charts

-The structure below represents the Chart structure for R3 Corda Enterprise components in the Blockchain Automation Framework implementation.
+Following are the helm charts used for R3 Corda Enterprise in Blockchain Automation Framework.

 ```
 platforms/corda-ent/charts